 So, you have some responsibilities and if you don’t meet consumer guarantees, you may need to:

 - provide a repair, replacement or refund

 - provide compensation for damages or loss to the customer.

 Make sure your customers have access to your policies before they get to the checkout whether that’s online or paying your business account via direct debit.

-The checkbox is a terrific before or at the checkout stage because it's a positive step that your customer needs to take to progress the sale.
+The checkbox is terrific before or at the checkout stage because it's a positive step that your customer needs to take before the completing the purchase.

 E.g. You agree to our terms and conditions and xxx policy before making this purchase on our website.